-(i) When $R \ge R_0$, the insider will leak the information whether the asset is underpriced or overpriced, without telling the exact value of $X$.
+(i) When $R \ge R_0$, the insider will leak information indicating whether the asset is underpriced or overpriced, without telling the exact value of $X$.
 The friend trading on his behalf will take the full advantage of this information with optimal trading strategy $\a^* = R 1_{\{X>0\}} + (- R) 1_{\{X<0\}}$, namely he will buy the maximum amount $R$ whenever the asset is underpriced and sell $R$ whenever the asset is overpriced.
-We note that, although each trade is safe (since the trading volume is under the benchmark $R$), such a pattern can easily attract detection.
+We note that, although each trade is safe (since the trading volume is below the benchmark $R$), such a pattern can be easily detected.
 However, since $R$ is large, the gain from the trading surpasses the legal risk, so the insider is willing to take the risk.

 (ii) When $R < R_0$, the corresponding $\a^* = R 1_{E_{a_R}} + (- R) 1_{E_{a_R}^c}$.
-In this case, the gain from each trade is not large enough to overcome the legal risk from the above pattern, so the insider will choose $\cG^*$ to camouflage his trading: he would buy even when the asset is slightly overpriced ($-a_R < X <0$) and sell when the asset is slightly underpriced ($0<X <a_R$).
+In this case, the gain from each trade is not large enough to outweigh the legal risk associated with the pattern.
+Therefore, the insider chooses $\cG^*$ to camouflage his trading: he buys even when the asset is slightly overpriced ($-a_R < X <0$) and sells when it is slightly underpriced ($0<X <a_R$).

-(iii) The above analysis is based on our modeling of the pattern legal risk with $-\tfrac{1}{2} Var(X|\cG)$.
-If the regulator knows the pattern in (ii) and puts special attention to this type of trading behavior, that may change the legal risk and in turn change the optimal $\cG^*$.
+(iii) The above analysis is based on our modeling of the pattern-related legal risk as $-\tfrac{1}{2} Var(X|\cG)$.
+If the regulator detects the pattern in (ii) and pays special attention to this type of trading behavior, the legal risk may change, which in turn could alter the optimal $\cG^*$.
 Such kind of consideration will lead to a game between the regulator and the insider, which will be left for future research.

 (iv) In \eqref{insider-sol1} the optimal $\cG^*$ is unique, while in \eqref{insider-sol2} $\cG^*$ is not unique.
 In the latter case, a sub-$\si$-algebra $\cG$ is optimal if and only if $\big|\dbE[X|\cG]\big| = R$, a.s.
-So, when the insider faces a strategic regulator as mentioned in (iii), the insider may choose different $\cG^*$ in different times to camouflage his behavior further. \end{remark}
+So, when the insider faces a strategic regulator, as described in (iii), he may choose different $\cG^*$ over time to further camouflage his behavior. \end{remark}